 RPC-over-RDMA Version One provides a mechanism for moving part of an RPC message via a data transfer separate from an RDMA Send/Receive.
 The sender removes one or more XDR data items from the Payload stream.
 They are conveyed via one or more RDMA Read or Write operations.
-The receiver inserts the data items into the Payload stream before passing it to the Upper Layer.
+As the receiver decodes an incoming message, it skips over directly placed data items.